kronflux/vesta-setup/README.md

 # VestaCP with Nginx, PHP7-FPM, Memcached, MariaDB, PhpMyAdmin, HTTP/2 and Google's PageSpeed

+## TODO:
-## TODO: Mark nginx package on hold in apt, drop-in replace mysql with mariadb, secure mariadb
+* Mark nginx package on hold in apt
+* Drop-in replace mysql with mariadb
+* Secure mariadb
+* Update guide to include HTTP/3 via Quiche/QUIC

 Use at your own risk.